lelinrashed/walcart-task/readme.md

 - I'll use MongoDB Atlas could for host my database.
 - For server i'll use Droplets from DigitalOcean.
-- Automatic deploy use CI/CD pipeline with GitHub actions.
+- For deploy with CI/CD pipeline I'll use GitHub actions.